Procedures for REquesting Staff Development Funds

 The purpose of the flexible calendar program is to provide time for faculty (full-time and part-time) to participate in development activities that are related to “staff, student, and instructional improvement” (Title 5, section 55720).
 The AFT agreement designates five professional development days for which instructors are paid, but for which no actual classroom instruction takes place.
 Therefore, by participating in professional development (flex) activities, “the instructor will perform in lieu of classroom instruction” (Title 5, section 55726).

-CLICK HERE to view the California Community Colleges 2012-13 Flexible Calendar Activity Submission Form for LASC
+CLICK HERE to view the California Community Colleges 2012-13 Flexible Calendar Activity Submission Form

 LACCD Professional Development (Flex)

 per Memorandum of Understanding (AFT Agreeement p.
 252)

 “In order to clarify and standardize practice among the colleges in implementation of professional development days (also known as flex days or staff development days) which appear in the calendar,” a memorandum was established between the union and district.

 1. “Mandatory professional development day will require the attendance of all full-time classroom faculty at the planned college activities on that day; hourly faculty are welcome to attend such activities but may meet their professional development obligation as well by the methods indicated below.”

 2. "Full-time teaching faculty flex obligation for an academic year is 33.5 hours of professional development activity.
 For persons with hourly teaching assignments, the hourly teaching professional development obligation for an academic year equals half the sum of the standard hours value of the fall assignment and the standard hours value of the spring assignment.
 (The standard hours value of a course is the number of hours per week it would have met if taught in full semester mode in a traditional uncompressed semester.)”

 a.
 FT instructor has no hourly assignment, just regular load: